20

 WTF?

-The Ministry of Culture is a blog (duh!) about looking for God in all the facets of culture -- rock & roll, literature, roller derby, opera, comedy and whatever else crosses my path.
-All opinions will be honest and irony free.
-However as in everything else not all will be explained.
+The Ministry of Culture is a blog (duh!) about whatever interests me, a professional journalist.
+It looks at current events, culture -- rock & roll, literature, roller derby, opera, comedy -- military history and whatever else crosses my path.
+All opinions are my own.

 Contact